Doraku/DefaultDocumentation/README.md

 - `Name` or `DefaultDocumentation.Markdown.FileNameFactories.NameFactory DefaultDocumentation.Markdown` removes the namespace (collisions can happen if there is multiple types with the same name in different namespaces)
 - `Md5` or `DefaultDocumentation.Markdown.FileNameFactories.Md5Factory DefaultDocumentation.Markdown` uses a Md5 of the full name of each member to produce shorter name, collisions can happen
 - `NameAndMd5Mix` or `DefaultDocumentation.Markdown.FileNameFactories.NameAndMd5MixFactory DefaultDocumentation.Markdown` removes the namespace and use a Md5 for parameters
+- `DirectoryName` or `DefaultDocumentation.Markdown.FileNameFactories.DirectoryNameFactory DefaultDocumentation.Markdown` use a directory hierarchy
 The default value is `FullName`.
 All those implementations *WILL* delete any `.md` file *EXCEPT* a file named `readme.md`.

 <a name='DocItemConfiguration_Sections'></a>